mtamc/metalborn/README.md

 Documentation exists for both the Elm and Haskell codebases in [/webapp/](./webapp/) and [/api/](./api/) including how to run locally, techniques and conventions used, endpoint breakdown etc.

 There is a CI pipeline that runs Haskell and Elm builds, tests, formatting and linting checks.
-Past PRs and jobs were unfortunately lost after moving this repo to a new account.
+Past PRs making use of the CI pipeline were lost after moving this repo to a new account, but [you can still view an example of pipeline run](https://github.com/mtamc/metalborn/actions/runs/7848999649/job/21421409045).